hyosung11/Launch-School/Courses/journal.md

 20:30 I need to sharpen my problem-solving skills.
 Ugh and yes!

 22:02 Wow, I've been studying nonstop since after putting the kids to bed.
 I can stop now although I want to setup the next problem before I retire for the night.

+## 20211104 목요일

+09:14 Working on problem while waiting after getting the Moderna booster but I have to go to the bathroom now.